Pilot (Scream Queens)

-"Pilot" is the pilot episode of the horror black comedy series Scream Queens.
+"Pilot" is the pilot episode of the American black comedy horror television series Scream Queens.
 It had its world premiere at the 2015 Comic-Con, and premiered on September 22, 2015, along with the next episode, "Hell Week", as the special two-hour premiere on Fox.
 The series focuses on a college that is rocked by a serial killer in a Red Devil costume.
 The episode was directed by series creator Ryan Murphy, and was written by Murphy and his co-creators, Brad Falchuk, and Ian Brennan.
 Ariana Grande and Nick Jonas guest star as Chanel #2 and Boone Clemens.

 The series premiere, along with the second episode, was watched by 4.04 million viewers and received mixed reviews from critics.

 Plot

 1995

 At a party in the Kappa Kappa Tau sorority house at Wallace University, Amy (Chelsea Ricketts) stumbles down the stairs with blood soaked hands and warns the current president Bethany Stevens (Anna Grace Barlow) and her friends Coco (Anna Margaret Collins) and Mandy (Grace Phipps) that something has happened upstairs in the bathroom.
 They enter the room only to find a postpartum Sophia Doyle (McKaley Miller) holding a baby.
 Disgusted, Bethany scolds Sophia before leaving the room to dance to "Waterfalls" by TLC instead of helping.
 When they come back, they are shocked to find Sophia dead and wonder how to cover the incident up.